Emulsion/Unity/README.md

 Status:{Incomplete}

-# What is PAT's purpose?
+# What is Unity's purpose?
-"PAT" our personal computer assistant has administrative privileges to help you out whenever possible
+"Unity" our personal computer assistant has administrative privileges to help you out whenever possible